 Last week I advised medical students to “do what you love” but was somewhat vague with the details.
-I provided only a single example: how I combined my love of teaching and writing with emergency medicine in this blog.
-If you haven’t read that post yet I highly recommend you click here as I will build on it in this post by providing a myriad of other ways you can combine your passions and medicine in a mutually beneficial way and choose your own adventure!
+If you haven’t read that post yet, I clicking here, as I will build on it in this post outlining ways you can combine your passions and medicine in a mutually beneficial way to “Choose your own Adventure!”

 Of course, step 1 is figuring out what you are passionate about.
-If you are not sure I’d suggest you spend some time figuring it out.
-There’s been enough ink spilled on that topic elsewhere (like oprah.com) so I won’t get into it in this post.
-However, if you have that part down you should start hunting for ways to incorporate it into medicine.
+If you are not sure, spend some time figuring it out.
+There’s been enough ink spilled on that topic elsewhere (like oprah.com), so I won’t get into it in this post.
+Once you have that down you should start hunting for ways to incorporate it into medicine.
 For example, if you love…

 Medicine holds a lot of inspiration for artists of all kinds.
 Unfortunately, I’ve talked to many students that “used to” write/paint/sing/dance but gave it up because they were “too busy” in medical school.
 Consider trying to tie incorporate your art into what you are learning.

 For those of you out there who feel this is a bit too wishy-washy who might be encouraged by having a more formal framework: